fredwu/ruby_decorators/README.md

 #### Ruby method decorators inspired by Python.

 I wrote this as a small practice for some ruby meta-programming fun.
+The implementation is relatively simple, and is thread safe.

 There are also these other two implementations: